 Through the processes of digestion and fermentation, gases can be liberated from what's eaten.
 In the second case, air that a person swallows from eating, drinking, breathing, chewing gum, and being stressed, among other ways of entry, that's not expelled during a burp travels through the stomach and intestine, transforming into fart-ready mode.

 In either case, the gases flow down through the rest of the digestive tract and eventually exit the body — Poof!
 Ping!
 Pfft!
 Toot-toot!
 Kaboom! — expelled as a fart, or farts.
 And this silent or noisy expulsion of air can help bring about some relief and comfort from a buildup of gas within the lower part of the body.
+To clear out a room you'd want to eat a lot of eggs, cauliflower, or meat.

 *sniff*